sivel/gohaste/README.md

 options:
   -concurrency=10: Number of cuncurrent operations.
-Defaults to 10 -password="": Password to authenticate with.
+Defaults to 10 -cpus=1: Number of CPUs to use.
+Defaults to 1 -password="": Password to authenticate with.
 Defaults to OS_PASSWORD -region="": Password to authenticate with.
 Defaults to OS_REGION_NAME -username="": Username to authenticate with.
 Defaults to OS_USERNAME